 Quantitative models of complex systems can help decision makers in multiple ways.
 From a technical perspective, they allow analysts to compare different system configurations without incurring the upfront costs of building them.
 This allows for the mitigation of uncertainty.

-From a practical perspective, facilitate the design of systems in a way that accounts for local resources, demands and the constraints that are placed upon real-life electricity systems.
+From a practical perspective, quantitative models facilitate the design of systems in a way that accounts for local resources, demands and the constraints that are placed upon real-life electricity systems.
 This enables the minimisation of consumer electricity bills by allowing governmental institutions to structure tariffs optimally.

 The development of scenarios can serve as an effective communication tool for non-partisan political commitment, which will help both to garner and mobilise private sector support, and to solicit agreement from society at large.